ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/text-analysis.md

 skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
 If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `textanalysis`.
+If there are checks that did not pass correctly, which you can see in either your terminal window or the logs from GitHub Actions, then you should read them carefully and take the suggested steps to repair the problems.

 ???+ note